Falun Gong

-Falun Gong administers a variety of outreach organizations in the United States and elsewhere, including the dance troupe Shen Yun.They are known for their views against the Chinese Communist Party and their anti-evolutionary stance.
-They also operate Epoch Media Group, which is known for its subsidiaries, New Tang Dynasty Television and The Epoch Times newspaper.
-The latter has been broadly noted as a politically far-right media entity, and it has received significant attention in the United States for promoting conspiracy theories, such as QAnon and anti-vaccine misinformation, and producing advertisements for former U.S. President Donald Trump.
-It has also drawn attention in Europe, promoting far-right politicians, primarily in France and Germany.
+The Falun Gong also operates the Epoch Media Group, which is known for its subsidiaries, New Tang Dynasty Television and The Epoch Times newspaper.
+The latter has been broadly noted as a politically far-right media entity, and it has received significant attention in the United States for promoting conspiracy theories, such as QAnon and anti-vaccine misinformation, and producing advertisements for U.S. President Donald Trump.
+It has also drawn attention in Europe for promoting far-right politicians, primarily in France and Germany.